khorramk/folding_array/README.md

 # folding_array

-folding the array based on number on turns
+#folding the array based on number of turns